 Runic tools, socket creation, rune insertion, item buffs, room auras, enchantment rolls, and magical item risks.

-Fishing, foraging, mining, washing, harvesting, tag-based object work, tool requirements, proficiency, and sustainable resources.
+Fishing, foraging, mining, washing, harvesting, practical object work, tool requirements, proficiency, and sustainable resources.

 Three merchant types, buying, selling, stealing, merchant leveling, and how personality shapes trade.